Rachit-Mittal-10/Music-Genres-Classification/research-paper/notes.md

     - *Data Augmentation* can lead to better accuracy.

 # Paper 4
+- **Algorithm Used**: CNN with Adam Optimizer
+- **Objective**: To classify the Music into their respective genres and automate the task of music classification.
+- **Accuracy**: 73%
+- Two Methods:
+    - Train a CNN Model on Spectrograms and let the CNN model extract features.
+    - Train a model after extracting features from time and frequency domain.
+- JSON format used to store the data
 # Paper 5
 # Paper 6
 # Paper 7